emedware/omni18n/README.md

 Generic i18n library managing the fullstack interaction in a CI/CD pace.
 The dictionaries are stored in a DB edited by the translators through a(/the same) web application - managing translation errors, missing keys, ...

-The library is in a really early stage (published since this sunday)
 - 1.0.x - ~~alpha~~
 - 1.1.x - [beta](https://www.youtube.com/watch?v=1gSZfX91zYk)